liferay/liferay-docs/devGuide/en/chapters/04-liferay-faces-development.markdown

 [FacesContext.getCurrentInstance()](http://docs.oracle.com/cd/E17802_01/j2ee/javaee/javaserverfaces/2.0/docs/api/javax/faces/context/FacesContext.html#getCurrentInstance())
 and then delegating to corresponding methods.

-### Liferay Faces Portal UIComponent  and Composite Component Tags [](id=liferay-faces-portal-uicomponent--and-co-liferay-portal-6-2-dev-guide-04-en)
+### Liferay Faces Portal UIComponent and Composite Component Tags [](id=liferay-faces-portal-tags-liferay-portal-6-2-dev-guide-en)

 Liferay Faces Portal provides a set of Facelet UIComponent and Facelet Composite Component tags as part of its component suite.

 Because Liferay Faces has several [active versions](http://www.liferay.com/documentation/liferay-portal/6.2/development/-/ai/liferay-faces-version-scheme-liferay-portal-6-2-dev-guide-04-en) (targeting different versions of JSF, Liferay Portal, etc.), there are several versions of the project's View Declaration Language (VDL) documentation for these tags.
 The VDL documentation can be found at the following addresses:

-- The VDL documentation for the Liferay Faces 2.1 can be found at
+- The VDL documentation for Liferay Faces 2.1 can be found at
   <http://docs.liferay.com/faces/2.1/vdldoc/>.
-- The VDL documentation for the Liferay Faces 3.0-legacy can be found at
+- The VDL documentation for Liferay Faces 3.0-legacy can be found at
   <http://docs.liferay.com/faces/3.0-legacy/vdldoc/>.
-- The VDL documentation for the Liferay Faces 3.0 can be found at
+- The VDL documentation for Liferay Faces 3.0 can be found at
   <http://docs.liferay.com/faces/3.0/vdldoc/>.
-- The VDL documentation for the Liferay Faces 3.1 can be found at
+- The VDL documentation for Liferay Faces 3.1 can be found at
   <http://docs.liferay.com/faces/3.1/vdldoc/>.

 <!-- Re-add upon release. - Jim
-- The VDL documentation for the Liferay Faces 3.2 can be found at <http://docs.liferay.com/faces/3.2/vdldoc/>.
+- The VDL documentation for Liferay Faces 3.2 can be found at <http://docs.liferay.com/faces/3.2/vdldoc/>.
-- The VDL documentation for the Liferay Faces 4.1 can be found at <http://docs.liferay.com/faces/4.1/vdldoc/>.
+- The VDL documentation for Liferay Faces 4.1 can be found at <http://docs.liferay.com/faces/4.1/vdldoc/>.
-- The VDL documentation for the Liferay Faces 4.2 can be found at <http://docs.liferay.com/faces/4.2/vdldoc/>.
+- The VDL documentation for Liferay Faces 4.2 can be found at <http://docs.liferay.com/faces/4.2/vdldoc/>.
 -->

 Liferay Faces Portal provides the following UIComponent tags under the `liferay-ui` and `liferay-security` tags.

-#### Liferay Faces Portal UIComponent Tags [](id=liferay-faces-portal-uicomponent-tags-liferay-portal-6-2-dev-guide-04-en)
+#### Liferay Faces Portal UIComponent Tags [](id=liferay-faces-portal-uicomponent-tags-liferay-portal-6-2-dev-guide-en)

 <!-- Explain that we'll demonstrate how to use one of the tags as an example.
 Eventually we'll add more demonstrations. - Jim -->

-##### The liferay-ui:input-editor tag [](id=the-liferay-uiinput-editor-tag-liferay-portal-6-2-dev-guide-04-en)
+##### The liferay-ui:input-editor tag [](id=liferay-ui-input-editor-tag-liferay-portal-6-2-dev-guide-en)

 <!-- Note, that this tag is simply an example of one of the tags from liferay-ui
 library. - Jim -->